31st MEU Air Defense Drills from the USS Green Bay

-U.S. Marine Corps AH-1Z Viper pilots, left and center, and UH-1Y Venom pilots, right, all with Marine Medium Tiltrotor Squadron 265 (Rein.), 31st Marine Expeditionary Unit, rearm during an air defense drill aboard the amphibious dock landing ship USS Green Bay (LPD 20), in the Pacific Ocean, Aug.
+U.S. Marines with Marine Medium Tiltrotor Squadron 265 (Rein.), 31st Marine Expeditionary Unit, conduct air defense drills aboard the amphibious dock landing ship USS Green Bay, in the Pacific Ocean, Aug.
 17, 2023.
 The training gave pilots and crew chiefs the opportunity to practice defensive air combat maneuvers in a maritime environment.
 The 31st MEU is operating aboard ships of the America Amphibious Ready Group in the 7th Fleet area of operations to enhance interoperability with allies and partners and serve as a ready response force to defend peace and stability in the Indo-Pacific region.
-(U.S. Marine Corps photo by Cpl.
-Christopher Lape)
+(U.S. Marine Corps video by Cpl.
+Christopher Lape and Sgt.
+Marcos A. Alvarado)

 |Date Taken: